 Ledebouria cooperi (Hook.f.)
 Jessop

-Cooper's False Scilla, Cooper's African Hyacinth, Cooper's Ledebouria, Striped Squill, Striped False Squill, Zebra's Quill
+Cooper's African Hyacinth, Cooper's False Scilla, Cooper's Ledebouria, Striped False Squill, Striped Squill, Zebra's Quill

-Ledebouria cooperi is an attractive, small bulbous plant with narrow, olive-green leaves.
-They are upright, up to 10 inches (25 cm) long and marked with purple spots, stripes, a combination of both or often completely unmarked.
-One to 3, sometimes even more unbranched inflorescences are produced in spring or early summer.
-The small, usually brightly colored florets are star-shaped and occur in several different color forms, mostly lilac, but can also be pink, purple and green.
+Ledebouria cooperi is an attractive bulbous plant with narrow, olive-green leaves that grow up to 10 inches (25 cm) long.
+Leaves are marked with purple spots, stripes, a combination of both or often completely unmarked.
+Flowers are clustered along the main flower stalk.
+They are bright pink, star-shaped and produced in spring or early summer.

 USDA hardiness zones 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).